 - 1 sterile plastic shipping tube (black top tube)

-The padded envelope should be pre-addressed with the following address:
+The UPS return envelope will be pre-addressed with the following address:

 Center for Laboratory Medicine